V0lk3n/V0lk3n.github.io/writeup/ByuCTF-2024/ByuCTF2024-WriteUp.md

 	<img src="assets/img/misc/Porg-City/sqlite_porgs.png">
 </p>

-From there we are able to see clearly whats the data.
+From there we are able to see clearly whats the column entry.

 Now let's move on.

 #### Exploitation - SQL Injection

-Now that we have analyzed the code, let's see how the `@Porg Bot porg name`bot command work.
-We will took a name value of the `porgs.db` as value.
+Now that we analyzed the code, let's see how the `@Porg Bot porg name` bot command work.

+We will took a name value of the `porgs.db` as value, and send an intended query.

 Query : `@Porg Bot porg Joe`

+Full Query in the server side : `SELECT * FROM porgs WHERE name LIKE 'Joe'`

 <p align="center">
 	<img src="assets/img/misc/Porg-City/6-Bot-porg.png">